ubern-mia/bender/episode03/README.md

 ## Fourth version:

-For this version, we make a minor change in the optimizer: we switch from SGD (Stochastic Gradient Descent) to Adam (Adaptive Moment), which is known to be 'safer' (see [here](https://karpathy.github.io/2019/04/25/recipe/) for more) and less forgiving to hyperparameter variations.
+For [this version (v4)](/episode03/dermamnist_v4_adam_TB.py), we make a minor change in the optimizer: we switch from SGD (Stochastic Gradient Descent) to Adam (Adaptive Moment), which is known to be 'safer' (see [here](https://karpathy.github.io/2019/04/25/recipe/) for more) and less forgiving to hyperparameter variations.

 Hence, functionally, the only change here is the following line:

     optimizer = torch.optim.SGD(model.parameters(), lr=0.005, momentum=0.9)